Particl-Community/academy/in-depth/indepth_part_coin.rst

       :description lang=en: Deep dive explanation of Particl's privacy coin PART.

 PART is the untraceable :term:`cryptocurrency <Cryptocurrency>` of the :term:`Particl Blockchain`; a :term:`blockchain <Blockchain>` based on the Bitcoin code on which several privacy and utility technologies have been added.
-It enables you to do independent, secure, borderless, and private payments without requiring any third-party like a bank or a payment processor.
+It enables you to make independent, secure, borderless, and private payments without requiring any third-party like a bank or a payment processor.

 PART is also the settlement currency of the :term:`Particl Marketplace`.
 Regardless of the currency used by the buyer to initiate a transaction, all payments on the marketplace are ultimately converted into PART before the :doc:`escrow stage <../in-depth/indepth_escrow>`.